SceneMaker/VisualSceneMaker/plugins/mindbotrobot/DEVELOPER.md

 ### Install rosjava

 Installing rosjava in the ROS-machine from the sources.
-The tutorial is here (<http://wiki.ros.org/rosjava/Tutorials/kinetic/Source%20Installation>) is a bit updated.
+The official tutorial (<http://wiki.ros.org/rosjava/Tutorials/kinetic/Source%20Installation>) is a bit outdated.
 So we report fixes here:

 Prerequisites: